Guddi (1971 film): Plot

 The uncle contacts Dharmendra through a mutual friend.
 With his help, they show Guddi the difference between the real world and the make-believe world of cinema.
-Exposed for the first time to the grime and the cruel and heartless world behind the glamour of cinema, Guddi realises that nothing is true in the reel world.
-While her respect for Dharmendra grows, Guddi comes to realise that he is just as human as anyone around and lives with the same fears and insecurities as anyone else.
+Exposed for the first time to the grime and the cruel and heartless world behind the glamour of cinema, Guddi realizes that nothing is true in the real world.
+While her respect for Dharmendra grows, Guddi comes to realize that he is just as human as anyone around and lives with his fears and insecurities as anyone else.

 The film ends with Guddi agreeing to marry Navin.